-- Anticipated Type of Award: Standard Grant - Estimated Number of Awards: 10 Approximately 10 awards, averaging \$100,000 per year for up to five years each are anticipated. - Anticipated Funding Amount: \$5,000,000 Approximately \$5 million (total for all awards) pending the availability of funds and depending on the quality of proposals received.
+- Anticipated Type of Award: Standard Grant - Estimated Number of Awards: 10 averaging \$100,000 per year for up to five years each are anticipated. - Anticipated Funding Amount: \$5,000,000 (total for all awards) pending the availability of funds and depending on the quality of proposals received.